deadamethyst/HEARTS_IndicBERT_Adaptation/README.md

 ---

-## Research Quesiton
+## Research Question

 Can the HEARTS framework (King et al., 2024) be reliably operationalised for hate speech detection in a morphologically rich, low-resource language such as Hindi, and do its evaluation assumptions remain valid in this setting?

 ## Methodology

-The project follows a structured pipeline to test the applicability of the HEARTS framework (King et al., 2024) in a new linguistic setting:
+The project follows a structured pipeline:

-Replication of the HEARTS baseline model (ALBERT-based) Training a Hindi hate speech classifier using IndicBERT Application of explainability methods (SHAP, LIME) to analyse model behaviour Comparative analysis of predictions across correct and misclassified examples
+- Replication of the HEARTS baseline model (ALBERT-based)
+- Training a Hindi hate speech classifier using IndicBERT
+- Application of explainability methods (SHAP, LIME)
+- Comparative analysis across correct and misclassified predictions

 This setup enables evaluation of both model performance and the reliability of interpretability signals in a low-resource context.